habibun/symfony-casts/README.md

 ## About The Project
 [SymfonyCasts][symfonycasts] Free Courses

-The repository has different branches that contain course code for each individual course, with the exception of the main branch.
+This repository has different branches that contain course codes for each course, except the main branch.
 For more information, please see the [overview](#overview) section.

 ## Overview
 | Course                                                                                 | Branch                                             | Symfony Version | PHP Version |